How to become a Librarian

 Not many realize what they are getting into as they think that being a librarian would mean adjusting your glasses as you shush any noisy patrons.
 But that’s (partly) untrue!

-With a brief understanding you gained from reading the career concentrations, you realize that there are an abundant category of jobs available for you to explore.
-Each of these careers have different responsibilities that can range from basic organization and storage of books to managing complex information and assisting patrons with them.
+With a brief understanding you gained from reading the career concentrations, you realize that there are various education requirements for a librarian available for you to explore.
+Each of these careers has different responsibilities that can range from basic organization and storage of books to managing complex information and assisting patrons with them.

 This can be overbearing for some candidates as they did not expect the level of management and educational understanding required to make sure this information is kept organized and appropriately offered whenever necessary.